Magical Girl Witch Trials: Development

 The development of the game was partially funded by crowdfunding via CAMPFIRE, which aimed to increase the quality of the game.
 The crowdfunding began on April 19, 2024 and lasted until the end of June.
-The crowdfunding reached approximately 33.4 times the amount needed, and the game received full voice acting as a result.
+It attracted attention on the Japanese internet and reached the initial target of 2 million yen within about an hour and a half after launching.
+It also met all the newly set stretch goals.
+Eventually, the crowdfunding reached approximately 66.8 million yen, 33.4 times the amount needed, and the game received full voice acting as a result.
 Among the voice actors for the characters is Ryūsei Nakao, who has voiced Frieza.
 The development team has cited Puella Magi Madoka Magica, Danganronpa and Steins;Gate as inspiration.